The Freedom Struggle of Soviet Jewry

 Celebrate a landmark victory of Jewish experience

-The anniversary also marks the four decades since brave Russian Jewish activists – from Alexander Lerner, Vladimir Slepak and Ida Nudel, to Natan Sharansky and Yuli Edelshtein -- began fighting for their freedom from the oppressive and undemocratic Soviet monolith.
+The 25th anniversary of the March also marks over four decades since brave Russian Jewish activists – from Alexander Lerner, Vladimir Slepak and Ida Nudel, to Natan Sharansky and Yuli Edelshtein -- began fighting for their freedom from the oppressive and undemocratic Soviet monolith.
 Their plight was bolstered by American and Israeli human rights campaigns – global efforts that comprised an unprecedented display of Jewish solidarity among people of all ages and from all over the world.